KatieMFritz/katiemfritz-craft/README.md

 ## Config

 .
 Set timezone in General Settings > Timezone.
+-   (Optional) Update user profile by clicking on empty image field in sidebar.
 .
 Install Field Manager and Sprout Fields plugins right away.
 .
 Configure [asset sources](https://craftcms.com/docs/assets).
 I create an `uploads` folder in the root and add subfolders and Asset Sources for major asset types depending on the site.
 .
 Import site-wide settings fields from `site-wide-settings.json`.